 Putting users in the driving seat

-Initiated and steered by the Blue-Cloud Consortium with the support of its External Stakeholders Expert Board and of an interdisciplinary, cross-sectoral Expert Foresight Group, the roadmap has been co-designed with the wider marine and ICT community via extensive stakeholder consultations.
+Initiated and steered by the Blue-Cloud Consortium with the support of its External Stakeholders Expert Board and of an interdisciplinary, cross-sectoral Expert Foresight Group, the Roadmap has been co-designed with the wider marine and ICT community via extensive stakeholder consultations.
 A variety of tools to harness stakeholder input and foresight contributions were put in place, including workshops, online surveys, targeted interviews, and open feedback sessions.

-The Blue-Cloud consortium welcomeed contributions to its Roadmap from European and global players operating in the marine research sector and Blue Economy area.
+The Blue-Cloud consortium welcomed contributions to its Roadmap from European and global players operating in the marine research sector and Blue Economy area.
 Target stakeholders are marine research infrastructures, marine research performing organisations, projects and initiatives supporting the UN SDGs, research funders, policy makers, private sector representatives and individuals operating in the “blue” area.

-The first round of consultations for the Blue-Cloud Strategic Roadmap, led by Seascape Belgium with the support of Trust-IT and MARIS, was perfromef with an online survey was run with the wider community in October 2020, which collected over 130 contributions.
+The first round of consultations for the Blue-Cloud Strategic Roadmap, led by Seascape Belgium with the support of Trust-IT and MARIS, was perfromed with an online survey was run with the wider community in October 2020, which collected over 130 contributions.
 The second phase of stakeholder dialogue ran between June 2021 and March 2022.
 It was led by Seascape Belgium, Trust-IT Services and MARIS, and encompassed a public consultation and targeted interviews with key stakeholders from research institutes and infrastructures, European and global Ocean observing and data management initiatives, Blue Economy and policy representatives, EOSC related initiatives and other groups, as well as bringing in feedback from participants engaged in the Blue-Cloud Hackathon.